lmorg/murex/docs/commands/alias.md

 » !alias hw
 » hw
-exec: "hw": executable file not found in $PATH
+exec "hw": executable file not found in $PATH
 ```

 ### Order of preference